vanng822/facebook-nodejs/README.md

 * `accessToken` Valid access token from Facebook (oauth_token).
 * `graph(path, callback)` Main method for making call to Facebook API.
 Path can contain only /me/likes or with params like /me/likes?limit=3
 * `fql(query, callback)` Specific method for making fql query to Facebook API
+* `search(params, callback)` params is an object which properties are any param based on this https://developers.facebook.com/docs/graph-api/using-graph-api#search
 * `me(callback, fields)` Specific method to get info of the logged user, same as /me when using graph-method.
 Fields is comma-separated for instance fields=id,name
 * `getAppFriends(callback, fields)` Return friends that use your Facebook application.
 Fields is comma-separated.
 * `my` Instance of My class